LIHEAP Fact Sheet

 Title XXVI of the Omnibus Budget Reconciliation Act of 1981 (Public Law 97-35), as amended.

-All fifty States, the District of Columbia, five territories, and 153 Tribes and Tribal organizations receive LIHEAP grants each year.
-State and federally recognized Tribes (including Alaska native villages) may apply for direct LIHEAP funding.
+All 50 States, the District of Columbia, 5 territories, and about 153 tribes and tribal organizations receive LIHEAP grants each year.
+State and federally recognized tribes (including Alaska native villages) may apply for direct LIHEAP funding.